ENERZAi/OptimaV2-Docs/docs/guide/install.md

 ```bash
 conda create -n OptimaV2
 ```
+We recommend you installing OptimaV2 on python virtual environment to prevent version mismatches with your original installation.
+Moreover, we highly recommend you to not install it with 'sudo', since it will install and might change pre-installed package versions system wide.

 **Step 1:** Install torch-mlir (This dependency is going to be deprecated will be removed in future releases)
 ```bash